richardschoen/iforgit/knowledge/simple_source_management.md

 **TOSRCFILE** - The developer/development source file to copy source member to during checkout.
 This source file will usually be located in a develop library or shared development library.

 **TOSRCMBR** - The source member name when checked out.
-Usually this name should be the same as the SRCMBR value.
+Usually this name should be *SAME or the same as the SRCMBR value unless you want to change the source member during checkout.

 **REPLACE** - Replace the destination development source member if it exists.
 Should the command replace the destination development source member if it exists ?